MitevMitko/Truck-Manager-Web-Project/README.md

 Check for role "administrator" and role "user" in the database is executed when project is started.
 If the roles does not exist the roles will be seeded in the database.

+### Seeded user data

+The data for the seeded users can be found in TruckManagerSoftware.Infrastructure -> Data -> Configurations -> UserEntityConfiguration.

 ## Usage